JuanmaFranco/JuanmaFranco/README.md

 ### About Me

-I'm **Juan Martín Franco**, a passionate student on a journey to pursue a Bachelor's Degree in Information Systems at the National University of Luján (UNLu).
-While my academic pursuits form an integral part of my identity, there's much more to me than meets the eye.
+I'm **Juan Martín Franco**, a passionate student on a journey to pursue a Bachelor's Degree in Information Systems at the Universidad Nacional de Luján (UNLu).

-Beyond the realm of code and databases, I find joy in various hobbies and interests that contribute to my well-rounded perspective:

-**⚽ Football and Active Lifestyle:** I have a deep love for playing football and engaging in various sports.
-The thrill of competition, teamwork, and pushing my physical limits brings balance to my life.

-**📚 Avid Reader:** I'm an enthusiastic reader, always seeking knowledge and exploring new worlds through books.

-**🎵 Music Enthusiast:** I greatly enjoy listening to music, whether in my free time or while writing code.

-**🌎 Cultural Explorer:** One of my aspirations is to connect with people from diverse backgrounds and exchange cultural insights.
-This curiosity has sparked a desire to travel and explore various countries, learning from their traditions and perspectives.

-As I navigate the world of information technology, these passions guide and inspire me, shaping me into a well-rounded individual.

-Feel free to reach out, and let's embark on this exciting journey of personal and professional growth together.

 ### My Professional Journey and Aspirations

 I am deeply passionate about advancing my career within the dynamic realm of the IT industry.
 Specifically, my focus lies in becoming a skilled Backend Developer, leveraging my proficiency in technologies like Spring Framework, Hibernate, and MySQL to architect robust and efficient systems.
 My aspiration, however, extends beyond just one role, as I remain open to exploring various avenues within the IT field as my journey progresses.

-Driven by a relentless thirst for knowledge, I actively seek opportunities to enhance my skill set both within the structured academic environment of the National University of Luján (UNLu) and through self-directed learning.
+Driven by a relentless thirst for knowledge, I actively seek opportunities to enhance my skill set both within the structured academic environment of the Universidad Nacional de Luján (UNLu) and through self-directed learning.
 This dual approach has equipped me with a unique blend of theoretical foundation and hands-on experience, positioning me to make valuable contributions to any organization that recognizes and nurtures my potential.

 My ultimate goal is to channel the expertise I have gained into a professional setting, collaborating with a forward-thinking company that shares my vision for innovative solutions and cutting-edge technologies.
 I am committed to continuously honing my craft, producing high-quality code, and refining my English language skills to effectively communicate and collaborate with diverse teams on a global scale.